zacharyhanna/bdow-recomb/protocol-source.md

 ```

 ### BQSR

+We performed base quality score recalibration (BQSR) and called variants for each sample using the [SpBa_StrOccCau2_recal.sh](SpBa_StrOccCau2_recal.sh) script.
+Below we provide further information on the relevant steps.

 * Following an adapted version of the GATK guidelines for BQSR (https://gatkforums.broadinstitute.org/gatk/discussion/2801/howto-recalibrate-base-quality-scores-run-bqsr; Accessed 2018 Mar 15), we first used the GATK BaseRecalibrator tool with default options other than supplying our high-confidence SNP and indel VCF files to the "-knownSites" option to produce a report file of covariation data for use in recalibrating the alignments.